 Free Clicks?
-The Google AdWords Free Clicks Report in the Dimensions Tab
+The Google Ads' Free Clicks Report in the Dimensions Tab

-This is the latest post in a series on Google AdWords reporting from the dimensions tab.
+This is the latest post in a series on Google Ads reporting from the dimensions tab.
 In previous posts we’ve covered:

 In this post, we’ll be walking through the free click report in the AdWords dimensions tab.